-I pulled out my mobile phone in the middle of the shopping aisle, and started to search for reviews of the choices of phones in front of me.
-It would have been great if I could just take a picture of them, and had more information about them come up automatically, including reviews and alternative prices elsewhere so that I could compare costs as well.
+I pulled out my mobile phone in the middle of the shopping aisle and started to search for reviews of the choices of phones in front of me.
+It would have been great if I could just take a picture of them and had more information about them come up automatically, including reviews and alternative prices elsewhere, to compare costs as well.

-The search could be based upon the actual image itself, as well as words that might appear on a box for the image or other information.
-The information that you receive could include such things as technical specifications, nutritional value for food items, country of origin, prices from a number of vendors, and more.
-If the phone was GPS enabled, Google might see that I was in the middle of a specific store, and look up the online catalog of the store to show me that item and other items offered by the store.
+The search could be based upon the actual image itself and words that might appear on a box for the image or other information.
+The information that you receive could include such things as technical specifications, nutritional value for food items, country of origin, prices from various vendors, and more.
+If the phone was GPS enabled, Google might see that I was in the middle of a specific store and look up the store’s online catalog to show me that item and other items offered by the store.

-In addition to mentioning Google Product Search, the patent filing describes how Google Checkout could be used to allow people to buy products they see as part of this process as well, though it tells us that neither Product Search or Checkout are essential.
-People could be brought to the web sites of vendors who might offer the products in question, and could use the ordering processes on those sites as well.
+In addition to mentioning Google Product Search, the patent filing describes how Google Checkout could be used to allow people to buy products they see as part of this process as well.
+However, it tells us that neither Product Search nor Checkout is essential.
+People could be brought to the websites of vendors who might offer the products in question, and could use the ordering processes on those sites as well.